Property (QT) for 3-manifold groups: Preliminary

 Therefore, any $[G, G]$-orbit on $(\prod_{1\le i\le l}\mathbb R_i) \times (\prod_{1\le i\le n} T_i)$ is bounded, so the proper action on $X$ implies that $[\dot G, \dot G]$ is a finite group.
 It is well-known that if a group has finite commutator subgroup, then it is virtually abelian (\cite[Lemma II.7.9]{BH99}).
 The lemma is proved. \end{proof}

-It would be interesting to ask whether Lemma \ref{SubExpQTLem} holds within the class of solvable groups.
-In Lemma \ref{SOLQTLem} below, we are able to give a positive answer to the previous question when the solvable group has finite virtual cohomological dimension.
+It would be interesting to ask whether Proposition \ref{SubExpQTLem} holds within the class of solvable groups.
+In Proposition \ref{SOLQTLem} below, we are able to give a positive answer to the previous question when the solvable group has finite virtual cohomological dimension.
 To this end, we need the following fact.

-\begin{lem} Any unbounded isometric action of a meta-abelian group on a quasi-tree must be lineal. \end{lem}

-\begin{proof} Indeed, the abelian group $\Gamma=[G,G]$ (of possibly infinite rank) cannot contain free semi-groups, so by \cite[Lemma 3.3]{CCMT}, the action of $\Gamma$ on a quasi-tree $T$ must be bounded or lineal.
+\begin{lem} Any unbounded isometric action of a meta-abelian group on a quasi-tree must be lineal. \end{lem} Recall that a meta-abelian group is a group whose commutator subgroup is abelian. \begin{proof} Indeed, the abelian group $\Gamma=[G,G]$ (of possibly infinite rank) cannot contain free semi-groups, so by \cite[Lemma 3.3]{CCMT}, the action of $\Gamma$ on a quasi-tree $T$ must be bounded or lineal.